hstreamdb/docs/docs/en/deployment/quick-deploy-ssh.md

   - This is optional, if the value is not filled in, the default configuration will be used to start.

-- `zookeeper-host`：Specify server nodes which used to start Zookeeper instances.
+- `zookeeper-host`：Specify which server nodes are used to start Zookeeper instances.
-- `hstore-host`：Specify server nodes which used to start hstore instances.
+- `hstore-host`：Specify which server nodes are used to start hstore instances.
-- `hstore-admin-host`：Specify server nodes which used to start hadmin instances.
+- `hstore-admin-host`：Specify whichc server nodes are used to start hadmin instances.
-- `hserver-host`：Specify server nodes which used to start hserver instances.
+- `hserver-host`：Specify which server nodes are used to start hserver instances.

 ## Cluster Management